ramesaliyev/numerica/README.md

       - Transpose of a Matrix
       - Concat Matrices
       - Concat Matrices in Vertical Axis
+      - Finding Inverse of a Matrix
+        - Gauss-Jordan Method
     - 3- Solving Systems of Linear Equations
     - 4- Solving Systems of Nonlinear Equations
     - 5- Numerical Integration